antimof/UxPlay/README.txt

 prevents UxPlay from receiving client connection requests unless some network ports are opened.
 See [Troubleshooting](#troubleshooting) below for help with this or other problems.
 See [Usage](#usage) for run-time options.
-For OpenGL support (option -vs glimagesink), needed for NVIDIA GPU-based video decoding, make sure gstreamer1.0-gl is installed.
+For OpenGL support (option -vs glimagesink), needed for Raspberry Pi and NVIDIA GPU-based video decoding, make sure gstreamer1.0-gl is installed.

 -   **Red Hat, Fedora, CentOS (now continued as Rocky Linux or Alma Linux):** (sudo yum install) openssl-devel libplist-devel